shirakaba/iPhone-libmecab/readme.md

 | 7     | 読み       | reading |
 | 8     | 発音       | pronunciation |

+⚠️ When accessing these features, e.g. `feature[3]`, most of them safely return "*" when there is no data.
+However, certain ones may return `null` for certain words (usually these are corner-cases like pronunciation for foreign tokens).
+As I'm not too sure which ones return `null`, so please treat everything as potentially `null` to avoid crashes!

 ##### Example feature strings

 > 欲しがっていた